At the mouth of the Teifi Estuary, Poppit Sands is a sandy beach backed by dunes.

 Car park near RNLI lifeboat station.

-Lifeguards patrol between end of June and beginning of September.
+Lifeguards patrol between the end of June and beginning of September.

 Toilets and café.
-St Dogmaels is the nearest village which has pubs, chip shop and an Abbey.
-A good choice of hotels, B&Bs, guesthouse, caravan and camping sites can found in the area.
+St Dogmaels is the nearest village and home to St Dogmels Abbey, a working mill producing flour and has several pubs, restaurants, a fish and chip shop.
+A good choice of hotels, B&Bs, guesthouses, self-catering, caravan and camping sites can be found in the area.